briochemc/AIBECS_demo/README.md

 - **b)** the **XXX** package

     In order to plot things, i.e., to look at the output of the beautiful work you will be doing in this demo, you will need a plotting package.
-    Just like before, make sure you are in `pkg` mode and by type `add XXX` (and press return), and you should see something like:
+    Just like before, make sure you are in `pkg` mode and type `add XXX` (and press return), and you should see something like:

     ```julia
     (v1.1) pkg> add XXXX